WalletConnect/walletconnect-docs/README.md

 # Tab Components

 > [!IMPORTANT]
-> When creating titles inside a tab it is recommended to use **four** number signs (#) to avoid overpopulating the table of content.
+> While creating titles inside a tab it is recommended to use **four** number signs (#) to avoid overpopulating the table of content.

 ### Platform Tabs

-In your mdx file first import `PlatformTabs` and `PlatformTabItem` from `docs/components/PlatformTabs` and `docs/components/PlatformTabItem` relatively, and wrap your content around them
+In your mdx file first import `PlatformTabs` and `PlatformTabItem` from `docs/components/PlatformTabs` and `docs/components/PlatformTabItem` relatively and wrap your content around them

 You can find the supported platform in `docs/components/PlatformTabs.js`, they are grouped in an array called `PLATFORM_MAP`
 ```mdx